 Vehicle repairs can cost you time, money and frustration.
 There are repair shops that do good work in an honest manner for a reasonable price.
 Hopefully one of these shops will handle your vehicle repairs.
 However, some repair facilities are less than professional and may add to your frustration by ripping you off!
 Car repair fraud takes place when the body shop installs used parts or recycled parts, but charges the customer for new parts.
 Consumers are often oblivious as to whether the parts were necessary or whether services were actually performed.
 Unfortunately, there are other ways that you can be victimized when you take your vehicle to the shop for repairs.

 North Carolina law entitles the consumer to a written estimate when the cost of vehicle repairs will exceed $350.
 If the repair shop charges to prepare an estimate, the consumer has a right to decline an estimate.
 You have several other important rights regarding vehicle repair and, if you have to go to court to protect these rights, you may be entitled to recover your attorneys’ fees in addition to your actual damages.
 An experienced lawyer can help you resolve a situation of car repair fraud.
-Contact the O’Neal Law Office.
+Contact Attorney John O’Neal for a consultation.

 Many vehicle parts are replaced and repaired over the life of the vehicle.
 The one “part” that should remain is the odometer because it tells you the lifespan of the vehicle.
 Here are some ways you can protect yourself from odometer fraud when shopping for a vehicle: